Therapist in Bradford-on-Avon

 How we learned about relationships

-Over the years, we may have forgotten some of the rights in the Bill of Rights which we were taught as we grew up.
 Or perhaps we were never permitted certain rights which should have been given to us.
 Our rights may have been squashed when we dared to try to exercise them.
-As small children, we were relatively powerless to protest, so we had to adapt to stay safe.
-As adults, we have the chance to re-examine and reclaim our rights.

 Suggestions on how to use the Personal Bill of Rights

 One way to use this list would be to read through it and observe how you feel emotionally about each one.
 Surprised, dubious, calm, angry, tense, confused, embarrassed?
-See which ones you are OK with, (perhaps you have a favourite and why is that ?) and the ones you find more difficult to assert with certain people.
+See which ones you are okay with, (perhaps you have a favourite and why is that ?) and the ones you find more difficult to assert with certain people.
 You may chose to reflect on why there is particular difficulty.
 What might you want to do about it?

 An example